Search resumes for man missing after West Coast jet boat crash

 The rescued man was treated by an ambulance.

-Heath Bagnall and his crew from Ahaura Helicopters were conducting Department of Conservation spraying around the Taramakau River area on Friday afternoon.
+Heath Bagnall and his crew from Ahaura Helicopters had been conducting Department of Conservation spraying around the Taramakau River when ground crew called and alerted them to the crash.

-His ground crew called him and told him the boat had crashed and two men were being washed down the river.
+Two men were being washed down the river and while Bagnall and his crew were able to pull one of them out of the river they couldn't save the other.

-Bagnall and his crew were able to pull one of the men out of the river but they couldn't save the other man.
+Police were first called to the scene, about 1km upstream from the William Stewart Bridge, about 2.25pm.